You Belong Scholars Program

 Use of Funds

+Funds will be added to your student account.
+Any excess will be refunded to you through direct deposit or check.
 Funds may be used toward tuition, fees, books, transportation, housing, childcare, technology, emergency expenses, or other academic-related needs that support student persistence and success.
 May be renewable.

 Responsibilities